 New BOM Marine App

-To assist boaters and fishers, the BOM has updated its weather app with marine-related features.
+To assist boaters and fishers, the BOM weather app has been updated with marine-related features.
 The version of the app you’ll need for these features in 4.1.0 so you can access the marine data.
 The moon phases have also now included and wind gusts are updated hourly for up to 72 hours ahead.
 Wind speed can be displayed in either kph or knots to greatly assist boaters.

 Wave height information is also now available on the app as well as water forecasts with tide times.
 By installing on your phone or other mobile device, the app can update the forecast for your location.